thedevankit/twinder/README.md

 # Twinder

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0.
+This is a project which will show tweets from twitter in Tinder like UI.

 ## Development server